Afghan tribal revolts of 1944–1947

 The Afghan tribal revolts of 1944–1947 or the Khost disturbances were a series of tribal revolts in the Kingdom of Afghanistan by Zadran, Safi and Mangal tribesmen which lasted from February 1944 to January 1947.
 The causes of the revolts lay in the worsening conditions of farmers, changes in conscription laws, the elimination of the power of Safi tribal leaders, Amanullah loyalism, trading monopolies, government surveillance, taxation, and poverty.
 The conflict began when government forces clashed with the forces of a tribal leader named Mazrak, who led the Zadran tribe in revolt.
 The Zadran uprising was followed by additional uprisings by the Safi and Mangal, the former of which elected their own king, Salemai.
 Faqir of Ipi, a tribal leader from Waziristan (then part of British India), also fought for the restoration of former king Amanullah Khan alongside other rebels.

 The Afghan government deployed Hawker Hind aircraft against the rebels, using aircraft to drop leaflets, gun down tribesmen and drop incendiary bombs.
 Mazrak invaded the British Raj in late 1944, though he was ultimately forced back into Afghanistan due to British aerial bombardment.
 Over the course of his uprising, Mazrak was joined by other rebel leaders, such as Sultan Ahmad and Abdurrahman (nicknamed "Pak").
 Concurrently, Mohammed Daoud Khan fought against the Safi in the Eastern Province.
 The Mangal tribe rose up in June 1945.
 Gerald Crichton, the British Charge de 'affairs in Kabul, described the loyalist victory at Kunar Khas in September 1945 as the "turning point" of the tribal revolts, with most rebels surrendering in late October, though a minority of rebels rejected the agreement and continued fighting into 1946.
 Mazrak surrendered on 11 January 1947, ending the revolts.

+Daoud's military victories against the rebels contributed to his rise to power, leading to his later assumption of the office of prime minister, and eventually the 1973 Afghan coup d'état.